williln/williln.github.io/README.md

 ## How can I contribute?

+*Note:* Please be patient if PRs take a while to be merged, and feel free to poke me.
+I'm not ignoring you on purpose, I promise!

 Submit a PR, please!
 Add resources you love (free or cheap preferred), correct my wording, add a tip I didn't think of, remove something outdated, etc.

 People who are learning right now are the best people to submit changes to this page.
 If you have a resource that you love, I'd love to see it.
 If you've never contributed to an open-source project before, I'd love to help you!
 The [Don't Be Afraid to Commit](https://dont-be-afraid-to-commit.readthedocs.io/en/latest/) tutorial is a great place to start.